 Workplace diversity matters to talent

 Diversity, equity, and inclusion (aka.
-DEI) is becoming increasingly important in the workplace, and not just because accepting of others is the right thing to be.
-Another recent survey found that diversity and inclusion is a top priority to more than 86% of job seekers when considering whether to work for a company.
+DEI) are becoming increasingly important in the workplace, and not just because accepting others is the right thing to be.
+Another recent survey found that diversity and inclusion are a top priority to more than 86% of job seekers when considering whether to work for a company.